5 Smart and Safe Financial Practices for Businesses

 Know How to Collect Accounts Receivable

-If your company makes its revenue mostly from billing customers, you want to make sure you know how to collect money from your invoices, so you aren’t running short on cash flow.
+Offering financing to your customers can be a great way to encourage them to make bigger purchases.
+But if your company makes its revenue mostly from billing customers, you want to make sure you know how to collect money from your invoices, so you aren’t running short on cash flow.
 Sometimes it’s good to incentivize customers with discounts on billing for signing up to make automatic payments on due dates.
 Also know when you need to be a little more aggressive about collecting from late paying customers.
 The bottom line is you don’t want to put your company short on cash.

 Set Appropriate Limits on Business Credit Cards